Sebastianhju/Runeterra-5e/Uncommon Items.md

 **Spellblade**: You can choose to use your spellcasting ability modifier for attack and damage rolls.

-**Lingering Power**: After casting a spell, your next attack with Sheen deals an aditiol damage equal to the spells lvl + your proficiency bonus.
+**Lingering Power**: After casting a spell, your next attack with Sheen deals additional damage equal to the spells level plus your proficiency bonus.

 ---